Gray Hair Care

 9. HAIR MASKS

-Once a week, applying a deep treatment maximizes the strengthening of silvers.
-Pre-shampoo treatments, masks and oils contain hydrating ingredients that replenish any moisture lost caused by heat styling.
-Pre-shampoo products are applied to dry/wet hair depending on the particular product’s instructions half an hour before washing.
+Applying a deep treatment once a week maximizes the strengthening of silvers.
+Pre-shampoo treatments, masks, and oils contain hydrating ingredients that replenish any moisture lost caused by heat styling.
+Pre-shampoo products are applied to dry or wet hair, depending on the particular product’s instructions, half an hour before washing.

 10. HAIR OIL MASSAGE

-I prefer hair and scalp oil massage half an hour before hair wash once a week.
-It helps in removing flakes from the scalp and strengthens the roots, boosting hair growth.
+I prefer to massage my hair and scalp with hair oil half an hour before washing my hair once a week.
+It helps remove flakes from the scalp and strengthens the roots, boosting hair growth.

 11. USING SILK PILLOWS